Code-Institute-Submissions/milestone-project-53/README.md

 Images used on this site were run through http://tinypng.com for compression.

-# Testing
+# 4 Testing
+## 4.1 Validation
 ### HTML5  validator
+Validates the code aheres to HTML standards

-The HTML validator throws up a warnign about a double hyphen in a comment, however as this is part of URL to copied code, I have left it in place.
+The HTML validator throws up a warning about a double hyphen in a comment, however as this is part of URL to copied code, I have left it in place.

 ![Screenshot of HTML warning](https://i.imgur.com/71C5dCI.png)

 ### CSS validator
+Validates the code aheres to CSS standards.

 The code has been run through the W3 CSS validator.

 It has thrown up some issues with the use of variables, however further research implies this is a feature not supported by the validator: https://github.com/w3c/css-validator/issues/111